alistair7/boxcutter/README.md

 $ boxcutter.py filter --drop i=0..2 --drop i=4.. in.jxl > out.jxl
 # (This is just a confusing way to write `--keep i=3`.)
 ```

+Operations that add or remove boxes may change the index of existing boxes.  `i` always
+refers to a box's position in the *input* file.

 #### Specifying boxes by type (`type`, `itype`)
 Specific box types can be selected using the `type` property (and its variations):